Ramos takes "crown" of the 213th RSG

 |0

-This work, Ramos takes "crown" of the 213th RSG, by SFC Thomas Bixler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ramos takes "crown" of the 213th RSG, by 1SG HollyAnn Nicom, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT